turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 This will be called once per frame.
 It is const, so it shouldn't modify state.
 When running this, it is not defined which thread it is running on.
 Multiple threads and job system can be used within this.
 The main purpose is to record mass rendering commands in multiple threads and command lists.
 Command list can be safely retrieved at this point from the graphics device.
 4. Compose(CommandList cmd) const <br/>
 It is called once per frame.
 It is running on a single command list that it receives as a parameter.
 These rendering commands will directly record onto the last submitted command list in the frame.
 The render target is the back buffer at this point, so rendering will happen to the screen.

+Apart from the functions that will be run every frame, the RenderPath has the following functions:
+1. Initialize() <br/>
+This is an optional function, that the user can call when something needs to be initialized before Load() function will be triggered.
+2. Load() <br/>
+Intended for loading resources before the first time the RenderPath will be used.
+3. Start() <br/>
+Start will always be called when a RenderPath is activated by the MainComponent
+4. Stop() <br/>
+Stop will be always called when the current RenderPath was the active one in MainComponent, but an other one was activated.
+5. Unload() <br/>
+Before a RenderPath is destroyed, Unload will be called, so deleting resources can take place if required.

 ### RenderPath2D
 [[Header]](../WickedEngine/RenderPath2D.h) [[Cpp]](../WickedEngine/RenderPath2D.cpp)
 Capable of handling 2D rendering to offscreen buffer in Render() function, or just the screen in Compose() function.
 It has some functionality to render wiSprite and wiFont onto rendering layers and stenciling with 3D rendered scene.